-Dampening Field gives a considerable amount of Spell Armor while Fenix has shields from Shield Capacitor.
+Dampening Field gives a considerable amount of Spell Armor while Fenix has Shields from Shield Capacitor.
 In most scenarios, Rapid Recharge will be a better option.
-However, against heavy dive compositions, Dampening Field will be useful, since it will be the only Talent that will increase your resistance against bursts in this tier.
+However, against heavy dive compositions, Dampening Field will be useful, since it will be the only Talent that will increase your resistance against burst damage in this tier.

 Rapid Recharge decreases the amount of time before Shields begin to regenerate.
-This is the default choice for this Talent tier, because it often allows him to get back to trading with enemy heroes sooner than the other level 13 talents would have.
-It is also a good talent when your healer has burst heal, like Uther or Deckard Cain with Super Healing Potion have.
+This is the default choice for this tier, because it often allows him to get back to trading with enemy Heroes sooner than the other Level 13 Talents would have.
+It is also a good Talent when your Healer has burst heal, like Uther or Deckard Cain with Super Healing Potion have.

-Auxiliary Shields replenishes your shields by a percentage of all damage dealt by your Basic Attacks.
+Auxiliary Shields replenishes your Shields by a percentage of all damage dealt by your Basic Attacks.
 This includes splash damage dealt with Weapon Mode: Phase Bomb.
-This regeneration will occur in combat, making Auxiliary Shields excellent when you do not have a reliable burst heal from allies when low on health.
+This effect will occur in combat, making Auxiliary Shields excellent when you do not have a reliable burst heal from allies when low on Health.